Karaka-Management/Organization-Guide/Policies & Guidelines/IT/Change Management.md

 Potential documents to be used are:

-* Third Party Software Validation - New.md
+* Third Party Software Validation - New
-* Third Party Software Validation - Update.md
+* Third Party Software Validation - Update

 Potential documents to be changed are: